 *Reverse direction on the West side of High Street to continue.

-82 High Street, the John Brewer House was built in 1700.
+82 High Street, the John Brewer House was built about 1700.
 This corner was known as Brewer’s Corner before it was Lord’s Square.
-He was the town clerk and being on the outskirts of town owned a considerable lot which he divided into sections and sold.
-In 1662 the town constables were ordered to pay him 20 schillings, charges he was due “about constructing the fort.”
-The senior John Brewer and his wife Mary Whitmore had a son, also named John, who was a tailor and is the likely builder of this house.
-On October 2, 1683, “John Bruer” was chosen Town Clerk and instructed to copy the two old Town Books (Town Records).
+Being on the outskirts of town, he owned a considerable lot which he divided into sections and sold.
+In 1662 the town constables were ordered to pay him 20 shillings, charges he was due “about constructing the fort.”
+On October 2, 1683, “John Bruer” was chosen Town Clerk.
+The senior John Brewer and his wife Mary Whitmore had a son, John, who was a tailor and is the likely builder of this house.

 Two historic houses are in walking distance on Linebrook Road:

-At 68 High Street, The John Wood-Lord house was built circa 1725.
+At 68 High Street, The John Wood house was built circa 1725.
 Martha Rindge was widowed with small children after her husband Daniel disappeared in 1727 while on a fishing expedition to Penobscot Bay, attacked by Indians.
-In Puritan law an adult unmarried woman was a feme sole, could own property and sign contracts.
+In Puritan law an adult unmarried woman was a feme sole, and could own property and sign contracts.
 A married woman was a feme covert and could not own property individually.
 Widows regained the status of feme sole but were allowed to keep only one third of their property, and the law required them to wait three years until re-marrying.
 The court allowed Martha Ringe to marry John Wood before the three years had passed “in order to advance her circumstances.”

-The Henry Kingsbury house, 52 High Street: This large house dates back to 1660.
-The builder Henry Kingsbury was the original owner of this house, but like many houses on this street it was occupied by the Lord family and at one time was owned by 3 different people.
-This very attractive First Period house was owned later by Robert Lord, who helped draft the town’s first fire laws and personally inspected many town chimneys.
+The Henry Kingsbury house, 52 High Street: The oldest part of this large house dates back to 1660.
+The builder Henry Kingsbury was the original owner, but like many houses on this street it was occupied by the Lord family and at one time was owned by 3 different families.
+This very attractive First Period house was owned by Robert Lord, who helped draft the town’s first fire laws and personally inspected many town chimneys.
 The front is asymmetrical, and the west end is the older original section.
-Chamfered timbers can still be observed in the stone foundation supporting one of its chimneys.
 It was once used as a private school.

 The tour continues on High Street.

 At 4 High Street is an 1850 Greek Revival home.
 Roger Derby and his wife moved to Ipswich in 1672 and lived near this location.
-They were among the “cursed set of heretics” called Quakers and were frequently found guilty of absence from the public meeting on the “Lords dayes” and for their frenzied noisy demonstrations outside the meeting-house.
+They were among the “cursed set of heretics” called Quakers and were frequently found guilty of absence from the public meeting on the “Lords days” and for their frenzied noisy demonstrations outside the meeting-house.
 The two were warned, fined and dealt with harshly.
 A 1656 law forbade any captain to land Quakers, and none were suffered to speak with them.

 Turn Right on North Main Street.
 Entering the Meeting House Green Historic District